theriley106/OurCampusCodes/README.md

 # OurCampusCodes
-Repo to hold my campus codes - an initiative to increase stem involvement in schools across the world.
+Repo to hold OurCampusCodes - an initiative to increase STEM involvement in schools across the US.